 BGP Basics

-A router receives prefix announcements via eBGP.
-Your network can either be multi-homed or peer and receive announcements for the same prefix from multiple sources.
-From these multiple sources, the router selects one announcement as best.
-The selected best prefix announcement is used for routing.
+A router receives prefix announcements through eBGP, with your network either being multi-homed or peering to receive announcements for the same prefix from multiple sources.
+Among these, the router selects the optimal prefix announcement, which is then utilized for routing decisions.

 The following criteria helps in the selection of the best prefix announcement: